-Note: For "Debug IN" to work, the board controller on the kit must be powered throught the USB connector.
+Note: For "Debug IN" to work, the kit board controller must be powered through the Debug USB connector.

 8.3 Debugging During Battery Operation

 When the EFR32 is powered by battery and the J-Link USB is still connected, the on-board debug functionality is available.
 If the USB power is disconnected, the Debug In mode will stop working.